Catlettsburg National Bank Building

 The Catlettsburg National Bank Building is a now demolished historic bank building in downtown Catlettsburg, Kentucky.

-The former bank building, then abandoned, was condemned in October 2011.
-2 By December, bricks were falling from the building onto the street.
+The structure was condemned in October 2011 because of structural concerns.
+2 Bricks were falling from the building onto the street.
 1

 In order to hasten rehabilitation of the Catlettsburg National Bank Building, the property was acquired by the Kentucky Trust for Historic Preservation.
 4 According to plans filed by the Kentucky Trust, renovations were set to begin in the summer.
 After renovations were completed, the building would be deeded over to Catlettsburg Main Street.
 But by May, no work had started due to a lack of funds.
 The Kentucky Trust was waiting to receive $45,000 in emergency funds from the National Trust for Historic Preservation as well as additional money from the Kentucky General Assembly.
 5 Additionally, the organization was waiting for a structural engineer to examine the building and file a report.

-Several architects and engineers studied the building in mid-August and found the bank building in better than expected condition.
-6 The report noted that while there were “significantly bad” areas of the building, the majority of the structure’s floor joists, ceiling and roof components were in good condition.
+Several architects and engineers studied the building in mid-August and found the bank building in better than expected condition, 6 noting that the majority of the structure’s floor joists, ceiling, and roof components were in good condition.
 7 The study was paid for by a $5,000 grant from the National Trust.
 6 A plan for restoration was underway by December but no physical work had started.
 7

 At about 8:30 a.m. on July 27, 2014, a significant portion of the façade of the bank collapsed on 26th Street.
-An emergency demolition of the entire building was ordered and work began that evening.
+Emergency demolition of the entire building was ordered and work began that evening.